Introduction to libraries

 - FTS starter kit - Flexible Template System (FTS) patterns that can be customized in XD and built in Drupal

-- Brand/UI icon library - Icons created and used by the Brand and Design system teams
+- Brand icon library - Icons created and used by the Brand team

 - Product logo library - Current collection of product logos

 Library vs. kit